 A good direct mail design is more than a simple marketing tool—it’s also a way to stand out with unique personalization that connects with prospects.
 That personal touch makes direct mail timeless as an effective means of marketing your services or products that digital efforts are unlikely to replace.

-Here are some ways to make your direct mail serve as a true extension of your brand and personality, leaving prospects consistently impressed.
+Here are some ways to make your direct mail marketing serve as a true extension of your brand and personality, leaving prospects consistently impressed.

 The first thing to consider putting in your direct mail is a logo and tagline.
 They should convey your brand accurately through wording, colors, and shapes that have a lasting appeal.